harttraveller/psarch/docs/index.md

 ![pushshift 1984 meme](assets/ps-meme.png)

 !!! question "Archives"
     If you saved pushshift reddit archives before they were nuked, you may still find this package useful.
+You can get started on the [setup](setup.md) page.
 If you didn't, but you still want to use it, check the [data access](data.md) page.

-!!! bug "Support"
-    This package has only been tested on MacOS.
-If you run into a problem, please submit a GitHub Issue.
-I will try to address it time permitting.